Ustroń: History

-After World War I, the fall of Austria-Hungary, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Poland.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Poland.

-It gained city rights in 1956.
+It gained town rights in 1956.
 Since the 1960s, Ustroń saw a large development of new hotels and health centers.
 A cluster of pyramid-shaped hotels were built in the town.
 It was also expanded by merger of the surrounding villages: Nierodzim in 1974, Hermanice and Lipowiec in 1975.
+It was administratively located in the Bielsko-Biała Voivodeship from 1975 to 1998.

 Ustroń is the home of the Jan Jarocki Museum, which was founded in April 1986 as the Museum of Metallurgy.
 It is housed in an old building of the former Klemens Steel Works, which was in use between 1772 and 1897.
 The museum collects technical tools, as well as historical and ethnographic artifacts.